PowerGraph-LLM: Novel Power Grid Graph Embedding and Optimization with Large Language Models: Empirical Study

 \subsection{Experimental Protocol}

 \paragraph{In-context inference} To investigate the capability of LLMs in generalizing from examples presented within the context window, we conduct an assessment using in-context inference.
 Four models were tested: OpenAI's \textit{gpt-4o-mini}, OpenAI's \textit{gpt-4o}, \textit{Llama-3.1-8B-Instruct}, and \textit{Llama-3.1-70B-Instruct}~\cite{grattafiori2024llama3herdmodels}, the latter being respectively renamed \textit{llama-8b} and \textit{llama-70b} for the sake of brevity.
+The inference for \textit{llama} models is performed using \textit{ollama} v0.5.0, with its default setup, including a context window of 4096 tokens.

 Sequences provided for in-context inference are made as follows: after an initial system prompt, a total of 65 pairs of example requests and solutions are provided using the JSON format.
 A context of 65 examples maximizes the utilization of context windows across all models.
 An additional, 66$^\text{th}$ example is used to evaluate the model's generalization abilities, with its response benchmarked against an expected solution.
 The overall sequence constructed is illustrated in Table \ref{tab:llm-sequence}.